-Section 6 Image Overwrite
+Section 6.
+Image Overwrite

 The Security Image Overwrite provides both Immediate Image Overwrite (IIO) and On-Demand Image Overwrite (ODIO) functions.
 When IIO is enabled, immediately before a job is considered complete, IIO will overwrite any temporary files associated with print, network scan, embedded fax, network fax, or e-mail jobs that had been created on the Hard disk.
-The ODIO feature can be executed manually at any time by the SA.
-The SA will have the option of performing either a standard ODIO or a Full ODIO at the LUI only.
+The ODIO feature can be executed at any time by the SA.
+The SA will have the option of performing either a standard ODIO or a Full ODIO at either the LUI or WebUI.
+Scheduling of a Standard or Full ODIO can be done at the WebUI as well.

-Standard ODIO will overwrite all Print file directories as well as Fax Dial Directories and Fax Mailbox contents.
-Standard ODIO will not overwrite folders created with the Save Job for Reprint feature.
+Standard ODIO will overwrite all jobs stored in image data as well as fax card image data.
+Standard ODIO will not overwrite fax mailbox, Poll store (mailbox 0) and dial directory information, or folders created with the Save Job for Reprint feature, if these features are installed on the machine.

-Full ODIO will overwrite and delete all image data on the HDD.
+Full ODIO will overwrite and delete all fax image data, including mailboxes, Poll store and dial directories on the fax card.
 Full ODIO will also overwrite any images that have been stored in folders created with the Save Job for Reprint feature.